 A beautiful coffee table to share with you today including the free plans to build your own.
 I say beautiful but in all honesty it’s rock solid and super sturdy and made so you can put all the books, drinks, snacks and feet up without feeling guilty.

-I’m working with a team of bloggers on a Habitat for Humanity project whereby we are furnishing an entire home in Connecticut for a nice little family.
+I’m working with a team of bloggers on a Habitat for Humanity project where we are furnishing an entire home in Connecticut for a nice little family.
 This coffee table will go in their living room along with a few other pieces I’ve been working on.

-We spent a day working on the house back in March but the real transformation will happen when all the furniture, decor and accessories get in place in a few short weeks.
+We spent a day working on the house back in March but the real transformation will happen when all the furniture, decor and accessories get put in place in a few short weeks.
 For now I’m sharing the coffee table from my backyard because I’m not certain I will be able to get good pictures on delivery day.

-This coffee table is solid and I mean super solid kids can jump on it (probably not recommended but I know these kids climb all over anything).
+This coffee table is solid and I mean super solid kids can jump on it (probably not recommended but I know kids climb all over anything).

 I opted for a painted finish for two reasons 1) paint hides a lot of flaws in the wood, especially because I used studs and 2) I know the sofa is brown so I’m hoping this lighter paint will offset the heaviness of the sofa.

 There’s tons of surface area at 48″l x 33″w and the additional shelf below provides plenty of storage for baskets of toys and blankets.

 I don’t care what anyone says, studs are beautiful.